gjovanov/roomler/README.md

-# WARNING
-THIS PROJECT IS STILL HEAVILY IN DEVELOPMENT.
-USE ONLY IF U HAVE THE BALLS (PARDON MY FRENCH LADIES) AND DARE TO DIVE INTO THE UNKNOWN :)

 # Roomler

-> Roomler.Live - Live video collaboration tool using WebRTC (Janus Gateway)
+> Roomler.Live - Live video conferencing & collaboration tool using WebRTC (Janus Gateway)

+It's like Slack on Crack and Microsoft Teams on Steroids.
+All that fully free and open source.

 # Install packages